 Salem Neighborhoods overlaid on 1891 map of Salem.
 Everything to the left of the dotted line was developed only in the last century of Salem’s nearly four centuries of existence.

 In colonial times this neighborhood, originally called Stage Point, was a peninsula jutting into Salem Harbor just across the Harbor Channel, separated from downtown by Mill Pond and the South River Channel.
 Filling in of all of the pond and most of the channel has left The Point more a promontory today than a peninsula.
 In the 1840’s the placement of Naumkeag Steam Cotton Mills (later the Pequot Mills) at the tip of The Point, for a long time the largest cotton cloth mill in America, created a great need for immigrant labor.
-This need was satisfied by a shunt of impoverished workers from Quebec, who filled the tenements that arose on the streets near the Mill, creating a vibrant Quebecois ethnic neighborhood focused around St. Joseph French Catholic Church, so French that its name was once rendered in French as le quartier le Pointe.
+This need was satisfied by a shunt of impoverished workers from Quebec, who filled the tenements that arose on the streets near the Mill, creating a vibrant Quebecois ethnic neighborhood focused around St. Joseph French Catholic Church, so French that its name was once rendered as le quartier la Pointe.

-The Point neighborhood and the mills were quickly rebuilt after the Great Salem Fire on 1914 obliterated both, but the Mills could not survive the cotton industry moving south, and in 1953 Pequot Mills closed for good.
+The Point neighborhood and the mills were quickly rebuilt after the Great Salem Fire in 1914 obliterated both, but the Mills could not survive the cotton industry moving south, and in 1953 Pequot Mills closed for good.
 Any remaining French-Canadians who had not already translocated to Castle Hill moved out.
 The Mills property was converted to the Shetland Park industrial park in 1958, and in the 1960’s abandoned (and cheap) properties began to be filled by Hispanic immigrants, mostly Dominican but also from all over the Caribbean.
 Thriving bodegas and carnicerias replaced former pastisseries and charcuteries, and the neighborhood renaissanced as el barrio el Punto.

 Officially designated boundaries of The Point.
 The only such official map of any Salem neighborhood that can be readily located.

 Today The Point is the only ethnic neighborhood still extant in Salem.
 True to its Hispanic heritage, tenement walls throughout the neighborhood are resplendent with colorful murals.
-In a marker of its reach, The Point is the only Salem neighborhood with a separate wikipedia page and an officially designated map of its boundaries.
+As a mark of its reach, The Point is the only Salem neighborhood with a separate wikipedia page and an officially designated map of its boundaries.
 Commercial centers are Congress St and the portion of Lafayette Avenue that passes through The Point before entering the South Salem neighborhood.

 Several of the spectacular murals that inhabit The Point.